fabianfreyer/account_management/README.md

 * `manage.py set_token name token` - set the token for a uni
 * `manage.py profile [length] [profile_dir]` - run the app under a profiler

+## Permissions

+Permissions are managed via groups.
+The members of the following groups have special permissions:

+* members of `admin` are superusers, and can administrate oauth2 applications
+* members of `orga` can see and edit uni registration data

 ## OAuth

 ### Scopes